 RFF grantee, WildEarth Guardians, recently agreed to a settlement with Occidental over Oxy’s emissions of pollutants that were frequently above their permitted amount at a compressor station in New Mexico.
 In the lawsuit, WildEarth Guardians claimed that the emissions were not accidental but part of normal business operation which were in violation of a state-issued air permit.
 WildEarth Guardians built up their case by looking into Oxy’s publicly available reports filed with the New Mexico Environment Department.

 Since 2006, RFF has focused its Environment program almost exclusively on climate change.
 Our program emphasizes public education on the risks of global warming and implementation of sound solutions.
-RFF is interested in the development of initiatives designed to enact aggressive policies at the state and national levels to reduce carbon emissions; disrupt the coal life cycle from mining and burning to ash disposal and exporting; bring diverse and compelling new voices into the climate debate; and examine how special interests are distorting science and delaying constructive steps to deal with this impending global crisis.
+RFF is interested in the development of initiatives designed to enact aggressive policies at the state and national levels to reduce carbon emissions; disrupt the life cycle of fossil fuels from drilling and mining to transportation and exporting; bring diverse and compelling new voices into the climate debate; and examine how special interests are distorting science and delaying constructive steps to deal with this impending global crisis.

 Environmental Integrity Project

 For oil, gas, petrochemical, and plastics work.

 To support its project, Make the Polluters Pay.